apache/spark/dev/README.md

 ```

 #### git Remotes
+tl;dr run `airflow-pr setup_git_remotes` before using the tool for the first time.

 Before using the merge tool, users need to make sure their git remotes are configured.
 By default, the tool assumes a setup like the one below, where the github repo remote is named `github` and the Apache repo remote is named `apache`.
 If users have other remote names, they can be supplied by setting environment variables `GITHUB_REMOTE_NAME` and `APACHE_REMOTE_NAME`, respectively.

+Users can configure this automatically by running `airflow-pr setup_git_remotes`.

 ```bash
 $ git remote -v